jpsemgrep/ContributorsCounter/README.md

 # Contributors Counter

-A beautiful, modern web application for counting unique contributors across GitHub and GitLab organizations. **This app now uses a two-container architecture: a backend API and a frontend UI, orchestrated by Docker Compose.**
+A beautiful, modern web application for counting unique contributors over the past 90 days across GitHub and GitLab organizations. **This app now uses a two-container architecture: a backend API and a frontend UI, orchestrated by Docker Compose.**

 ## Features